venkateshbollineni/Project-A---AI-Interview-With-Talent/README.md

-# This Repo consists of the Creating an AI Agent for Interviewing the candidates
+# This repo consists of the creating an AI Agent for interviewing the candidates